Bhpsngum/starblast-modding-express/README.md

 ```
 You can also call `mod.unbind(name, ...handlers)` to remove unwanted handlers.

-`mod.options` will act as a base options for the middlewares to run.
+All handler functions are bound to `this` context of the mod by default, and`mod.options` will act as a base options for the middlewares to run.

 For backwards compatibilty, modding express will also register values from your `this` context if exists.